sewingscientist/user-management-app/README.md

 *pip install -r requirements.txt*

-#### 2. In order not to share your MySQL database credentials, create a .env file to store credentials as follows:
+#### 2. In order not to share your MySQL database credentials, create a .env file as follows:

 - In your app.py file: